 - Mental or Physical disability, or

 Not only may it not discriminate, but it is required to implement policies and procedures which prevent this kind of discrimination.
-While not every instance of discrimination can be stopped, if a school district fails to implement the kinds of policies which would reduce or prevent discrimination it may be liable in a lawsuit for damages.
+While not every instance of discrimination can be stopped, if a school district fails to implement the kinds of policies which would reduce or prevent discrimination it may be liable in a legal action for damages.

 1.4 Can I sue a California school district for sexual harassment or misconduct by a teacher or staff member?